- Technology Watch

 - Identify relevant sources of information and specialized tools.

-- Learn to analyze and exploit the results of information.
+- Learn to analyse and exploit the results of information.

 - Being able to design a system of technological monitoring and competitive intelligence.